fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Thanks!
+Quick q: What's the most common use of .net core in the industry?
+To build a REST API or an MVC project with Razor?

 > I'm a software engineer who works mostly on Java.
 What can I start doing now that will help me in my career in long run?

 > Am I learning too slow that I know dependency injection, decoupling, weak/soft reference and code coverage only after 2+ years of work experience?